MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- On the Generalization of Wasserstein Robust Federated Learning. [[paper]](https://arxiv.org/abs/2206.01432)
+  - Tung-Anh Nguyen, Tuan Dung Nguyen, Long Tan Le, Canh T. Dinh, Nguyen H. Tran.
+  - Key Word: Wasserstein Distributionally Robust Optimization; Federated Learning.
+  - <details><summary>Digest</summary> In federated learning, participating clients typically possess non-i.i.d. data, posing a significant challenge to generalization to unseen distributions.
+To address this, we propose a Wasserstein distributionally robust optimization scheme called WAFL.
+Leveraging its duality, we frame WAFL as an empirical surrogate risk minimization problem, and solve it using a local SGD-based algorithm with convergence guarantees.
+We show that the robustness of WAFL is more general than related approaches, and the generalization bound is robust to all adversarial distributions inside the Wasserstein ball (ambiguity set).

 - Federated Learning under Distributed Concept Drift. [[paper]](https://arxiv.org/abs/2206.00799)
   - Ellango Jothimurugesan, Kevin Hsieh, Jianyu Wang, Gauri Joshi, Phillip B. Gibbons.
   - Key Word: Concept Drift; Federated Learning.